+Diplomate supervision:

-Diplomate supervision: A diplomate of the ECVCP must supervise the training.
-Although many diplomates might be involved in a training programme, one single diplomate takes overall responsibility for the residents' progress towards sitting the ECVCP board examination, which includes the administration and continuity of the programme and the evaluation of performance and progress of the trainee at regular intervals (at least each 6 months).
+An ECVCP diplomate must supervise the training.
+Although more than one diplomate may be involved in a training programme, one diplomate should take overall responsibility for the resident's progress towards the ECVCP board examination.
+This responsibility includes the administration and continuity of the programme and the evaluation of performance and progress of the trainee at regular intervals (at least every 6 months).

+Co-supervision:

-Co-supervision: In some circumstances it may be appropriate to have a co-supervisor who holds a non-European title equivalent to the ECVCP board certification, or is an internationally recognized expert in the field of veterinary clinical pathology.
+In some circumstances it may be appropriate to have a co-supervisor who is not an EBVS recognised specialist but holds a title equivalent to the DipECVCP, or is an internationally recognized expert in the field of veterinary clinical pathology.
 If co-supervisors are included in a training programme they should show a certain commitment for the further development of veterinary clinical pathology as a specialty in their particular veterinary medicine environment.

-The Executive Board, based on the recommendations of the Education committee, MUST approve the CV of the non-EBVS recognised specialist who is co-supervising part of the programme.
+The Executive Board, based on the recommendations of the Education Committee, MUST approve the CV of the non-EBVS recognised specialist who is a co-supervisor.

-4.3 Objectives of a Veterinary Clinical Pathology Training Programme
+4.3 Objectives

-ECVCP training programmes are intended to help trainees to acquire knowledge, ability and skills in all areas of veterinary clinical pathology.
-They are meant to promote young specialists in clinical pathology, who are dedicated to further and develop the speciality and be valued members of the professional community.
-This includes also aspects which can not be tested in the certifying examination, but represent integral qualities of a diplomate of the ECVCP:
+ECVCP approved training programmes are intended to help trainees to acquire knowledge, ability and skills in all areas of veterinary clinical pathology and to develop young specialists who are dedicated to advancing the specialty and be valued members of the professional community.
+The main aims of the training programme are: